WestleyK/drive-mounting-script/README.md

 ## User inerface:

-After you run the script or command you can select a number that corresponds with the drive, <br>
+After you run the command you can select a number that corresponds with the drive, <br>
 For example, you want to mount the first option, so type `1` <br>

 ```